ims-systems-00/ims-kb/docs/General Information/actions.md

 <img src="/img/DocImg/General Information/Actions/Search/Hardware_Sort_By.png" alt="Sort By" class="center"/>

-### Number of Results
+### Change Pages

-You can also adjust the number of rows to display at once.
-The default number of displayed rows is 10, and the maximum is 100.
+The default number of displayed rows is 10.
+You can switch between pages by clicking the numbered button at the bottom of a page.

 <img src="/img/DocImg/General Information/Actions/Search/Number_of_Rows.png" alt="Number of Rows" class="center"/>